mozilla/ActiveData/docs/Qb_Tutorial.md

 `edges` Clause
 --------------

-The `edges` clause works just like `groupby` except it's domain in unaffected by the filter:
+The `edges` clause works just like `groupby` except it's domain is unaffected by the filter:

 ```javascript
 {